ukusyaoi/ukusyaoi/README.md

 ### ...are different ("Kirkland vs Jones").

-> This paves the way to the argument that Hima's human name assignments can be one of the closest canon material that confirms if one nation is related to another.
+> This paves the way for the argument that Hima's human name assignments can be one of the closest canon materials that confirm one nation is related to another.

 ## Not enough?
 There's more.
 ### CARDVERSE EXISTS!
 Cardverse, as you all may know, is a canonical universe **supported by HIMA**.
 In the Cardverse, America and England are the **King and Queen**.
-This may be the closest canon signal that Hima does not object to the ship nor sees it incestual.
+This may be the closest canon signal that Hima does not object to the ship nor sees it incestrous.

 ### UKUS YAOI DRAMA CDS WERE MADE!
 > (*Note: These mentioned drama CDs have no impact canon timeline and are usually created for fanservice, however, are drawn from canon material)
 - Works of Yaoi Drama CDs tend to make it very well known if the characters are in an incest relationship.
 And in the CD, they are not.

-**Thank you for reading until the very end!
-Once again, incest is disgusting, real OR fictional, yikes!**
+**Thank you for reading until the very end!**